 - Communicating with you.
 This may include responding to emails or calls from you.

-- Supplying you with information by email that you have opted-in to (you may unsubscribe or opt-out at any time by following the unsubscribe link in marketing emails we send to you, or by emailing us at email@example.com, or by using the contact form at hengemusic.com/contact-us.
+- Supplying you with information by email that you have opted-in to (you may unsubscribe or opt-out at any time by following the unsubscribe link in marketing emails we send to you, or by contacting us via our contact form at https://hengemusic.com/contact-us/.

 - Analysing your use of Our Site and gathering feedback to enable us to continually improve Our Site and your user experience.